 First off, that ticket on your record could mean demerit points.
 Your license gets suspended if you accumulate 15 demerit points within two years in Alberta.

 But more important than those demerit points is your insurance.
 Every traffic ticket you incur increases your premium, and the more serious the infraction, the more you’ll pay when you renew your insurance policy.
+Note that this does not apply to photo radar tickets, which do not impact your insurance or demerit points.

 A regular traffic violation will stay on your record for three years.
 More serious offences could last longer and keep your insurance payments high for years.